pytorch/PiPPy/examples/inference/README.md

 Unlike most of the available solutions that they need to know the model architecture beforehand, PiPPY supports arbitary PyTorch checkpoints.
 * PiPPY supports both manual splitting and auto split.
-* Auto split support both equal_size and threshod policies.
+* Auto split uses split_policy and support both equal_size and threshod policies.
 * PiPPY use FX to trace and split the model.

 ### How to Use PiPPY for inference